 Well, with bread week on the Great British Bake Off I decided it was time I made some bread again.
 I chose to make tomato and nigella seed rolls as I'd never made tomato bread.
 But, I had been thinking of trying it at some point.
 And the nigella seeds?
 Well, I just love nigella seeds in bread and I often used to add them to my everyday bread.

-The finished rolls were a lovely orange colour.
-They were soft and very tasty, great for sandwiches and burgers so perfect for any picnics or barbecues at the moment.
-The recipe made 12 and they didn't last long at all, but of course you could freeze some.
+The finished nigella seed and tomato bread rolls are a lovely orange colour.
+They are soft and very tasty, great for sandwiches and burgers so perfect for any picnics or barbecues at the moment.
+The recipe makes 12 and they don't last long at all, but of course you could freeze some.

 Could you adapt this tomato bread?